Siege of Moscow (1618)

-The siege of Moscow was the last major military action of Wladyslaw IV's campaign of 1617–1618 and the entire Polish-Muscovite War (1605–1618).
+The siege of Moscow was the last major military action of Władysław IV Vasa's campaign of 1617–1618 and the entire Polish–Russian War of 1609–1618.
 During the short siege, which lasted several weeks in the autumn of 1618, an assault of the city was unsuccessful.
 Having failed, the Polish-Lithuanian government went to the conclusion of the Truce of Deulino.

-Prelude
+Background

 The campaign was presented as an action by the "legitimate" Tsar Wladyslaw Vasa against the "usurper" Michael Romanov.
 The Crown forces led by Wladyslaw (6,000 men) and Lithuanian forces under the command of the Great Hetman Jan Karol Chodkiewicz (6,500 men) took part in the campaign.
 Wladyslaw started from Warsaw on April 5, 1617, but only in September arrived in Smolensk.
 The Russian government pulled all available forces into the western direction, and in the Mozhaysk area, the Poles were given serious resistance.
 The Battle of Mozhaysk lasted all summer of 1618.
 Despite the fact that Russian troops eventually had to retreat, the Polish-Lithuanian army lost time, and was severely weakened as the gentry left the camp en masse due to non-payment of salaries.
-On October 2, the Polish-Lithuanian army of about 8.000 approached Moscow and settled in Tushino, on the site of the former impostor's camp.
-They were reinforced by 18.000 Zaporozhian Cossacks, led by Hetman Petro Konashevych-Sahaidachny, who easily advanced from the southwest to Moscow, along the way capturing a number of small fortresses.
+On October 2, the Polish-Lithuanian army of about 8,000 approached Moscow and settled in Tushino, on the site of the former impostor's camp.
+They were reinforced by 18,000 Zaporozhian Cossacks, led by Hetman Petro Konashevych-Sahaidachny, who easily advanced from the southwest to Moscow, along the way capturing a number of small fortresses.